Lecture Notes in Cosmology: The Boltzmann equation

-is the probability of finding our system of $N$ particles in a small volume $d^N\textbf{x}d^N\textbf{p}$ of the phase space centred in $(\textbf{x}_i,\textbf{p}_i)$.
-If the particles are not interacting, then the probability of finding $N$ particles in some configuration is the product of the single probabilities.
-That is, the positions in the phase space of the individual particles are independent events.
+as the probability of finding our system of $N$ particles in a small volume $d^N\textbf{x}d^N\textbf{p}$ of the phase space, centered on $(\textbf{x}_i,\textbf{p}_i)$.
+If the particles are not interacting, then the probability of finding $N$ particles in some configuration is the product of the individual probabilities.
+That is, the positions in the phase space of the individual particles are independent stochastic variables.
 Therefore: